KrithikPoojary/Python_Mini_projects/README.md

 - Convert some projects into GUI applications
 - Add persistent storage (CSV/JSON/SQLite) for hotel bookings and orders
 - Combine room and food billing into a single unified invoice
+- Extend feature extraction to more columns (e.g., Studio, Genre) from the anime dataset
+- Handle edge cases in date/episode parsing (missing or malformed values)

 ## Note